-One attraction of the concept of multiattribute risk aversion is that it allows a relatively simple characterization of the functional forms for utility that rule out multiattribute risk attitudes: additivity.
+One attraction of the concept of multiattribute risk aversion is that it allows a relatively simple characterization of the functional forms for utility that rule out multiattribute risk attitudes:

+additivity.
 One can have an additive multiattribute utility function and still exhibit partial, or single-attribute, risk aversion.
-Similarly, one can generate results that do not depend on partial, single-attribute risk aversion, but could still depend on multiattribute risk aversion.
-For multivariate risk aversion one has to check if the Hessian is negative semidefinite under the Kihlstrom and Mirman [1974] definition, but that is not hard for specific numerical ranges.
-For example, the specific parametric form (3') can easily be shown to be negative semidefinite.
-Applying the matrix-valued measures of Duncan [1977] and Karni [1979] would be more involved, of course.
+Similarly, one can generate results that do not depend on partial, single-attribute risk aversion, but could still depend on multiattribute risk aversion.20